jaalto/project--shell-script-performance-and-portability/README.md

   search in parallel is intriguing, but the overhead of starting Perl interpreter with
-  `parallel` is orders of magnitude more expensive compared to running already optimized `grep` only once.
+  [GNU parallel] is orders of magnitude more expensive compared to running already optimized [grep] only once.
   Usually the limiting factor when grepping a file is the disk's I/O speed.
-Otherwise, GNU `parallel` is excellent for making full use of multiple cores.
+Otherwise, `parallel` is excellent for making full use of multiple cores.
 Based on
   StackOverflow discussions, if file